Stress-linked pairs of vertices and the generic stress matroid: Stress-linked vertex pairs

 \cref{theorem:2dimchar} below characterizes \strongly{2} vertex pairs.
-As we noted in the Introduction, Jackson, Jordán and Szabadka conjectured in \cite[Conjecture 5.9]{jackson.etal_2006} that the same condition characterizes globally linked pairs in $\RR^2$, and in \cite[Conjecture 5.4]{jackson.owen_2019}, Jackson and Owen conjectured the same for globally linked pairs in $\CC^2$.
+As we noted in the introduction, Jackson, Jordán and Szabadka conjectured that the same condition characterizes globally linked pairs in $\RR^2$~\cite[Conjecture 5.9]{jackson.etal_2006}, and Jackson and Owen made the analogous conjecture for globally linked pairs in $\CC^2$~\cite[Conjecture 5.4]{jackson.owen_2019}.

-\begin{theorem} Let $G = (V,E)$ be a graph and let $u,v \in V$ be a pair of vertices.
-The pair $\{u,v\}$ is \strongly{2} if and only if either $uv \in E$ or there is some $\mathcal{R}_2$-connected subgraph $H$ of $G$ with $u,v \in V(H)$ and $\kappa_H(u,v) \geq 3$. \end{theorem} \begin{proof} We first prove sufficiency by induction on $|V|$.
-Our proof is essentially the same as that of \cite[Theorem 5.7]{jackson.etal_2006} (which is the analogous statement for globally linked pairs in $\RR^2$).
-The $|V| = 2$ case is vacuous and the case when $uv \in E$ is trivial, so let us suppose that $|V| \geq 3$ and $u$ and $v$ are nonadjacent in $G$.
+\begin{theorem} \emph{(Combinatorial characterization of \strongly{2} pairs.)} Let $G = (V,E)$ be a graph and let $u,v \in V$ be a pair of vertices.
+The pair $\{u,v\}$ is \strongly{2} if and only if either $uv \in E$, or there is some $\mathcal{R}_2$-connected subgraph $H$ of $G$ with $u,v \in V(H)$ and $\kappa_H(u,v) \geq 3$. \end{theorem} \begin{proof} We first prove sufficiency by induction on $|V|$.
+Our proof is essentially the same as that of~\cite[Theorem 5.7]{jackson.etal_2006} (which is the analogous statement for globally linked pairs in $\RR^2$).
+The cases when $|V| = 2$ or $uv \in E$ are trivial, so let us suppose that $|V| \geq 3$ and that $u$ and $v$ are nonadjacent in $G$.
 We need to show that $\{u,v\}$ is \strongly{2} in $G$.
-By \cref{lemma:stronglylinkedsubgraph} it suffices to show that $\{u,v\}$ is \strongly{2} in $H$, so we may suppose that $H = G$.
+By \cref{lemma:stronglylinkedsubgraph}, it suffices to show that $\{u,v\}$ is \strongly{2} in $H$, so we may suppose that $G = H$.
 If $G$ is \globrig{2}, then we are done by \cref{lemma:globallyrigidstronglylinked}.
 Hence let us assume that this is not the case; since $G$ is $\mathcal{R}_2$-connected, \cref{theorem:2dimglobrigidchar}(b) now implies that $G$ is not $3$-connected.
 On the other hand, it can be deduced from \cref{lemma:circuitseparatingpair} that $G$ is $2$-connected.
 It follows that there is a separating vertex pair $\{x,y\}$ in $G$.
 We now have two cases: either $\{x,y\} = \{u,v\}$, or $\{x,y\} \neq \{u,v\}$.